Deltares-research/DHYDROGUI/documents/PluginsAnalysis/D3DFMIQ-858_FMSuite.FlowFM/D3DFMIQ-858_FMSuite.FlowFM_analysis.md

 the same type of issues.

 A good example is the implementation of model properties that are not supported by the GUI.
-Different `File`-classes handle these in different ways.
+Different `File` classes handle these in different ways.
 During the import we want to put them in the memory of the program, then do nothing with this information and during an export we want to write these model properties, so that the kernel can calculate with these properties.
 For some files, these unknown properties for the GUI are stored in separate objects in the model.
 However, other file types are using another